Blockstream/satellite/doc/sdr.md

 ### Manual Installation of SDR Software

-You can install all applications manually if you do not wish to rely on the automatic installation handled by the GUI or the CLI command `blocksat-cli deps install`.
+You can install all applications manually if you do not wish to rely on the automatic installation handled by the GUI or the CLI.

-First, enable our repository for binary packages.
+First, enable Blockstream Satellite's binary package repository.
 On Ubuntu/Debian, run:

 ```
 add-apt-repository ppa:blockstream/satellite